skupperproject/skupper-example-iperf/subrepos/skewer/test-example/README.md

 ~~~

 If your console sessions are on different machines, you may need
-to use `sftp` or a similar tool to transfer the token securely.
+to use `scp` or a similar tool to transfer the token securely.
+By
-By default, tokens expire after a single use or 15 minutes after
+default, tokens expire after a single use or 15 minutes after
 creation.

 ## Step 8: Fail on demand

-_**Console for west:**_
+_**Console for West:**_

 ~~~ shell
 if [ -n "${SKEWER_FAIL}" ]; then expr 1 / 0; fi